NGEET/fates-tutorial/docs/source/docker_introduction.md

 Using a text editor of your choice, open the file and follow the instructions within updating its contents as approprite, making sure to save a copy of your changes as a new file named `.env`.

 ### 4. Test start the tutorial containers

-If you are unfamiliar with the linux command line, please see the :doc:bash_cheat_sheet for a list of commons commands.

 1. *Start Docker Desktop and login*